vlang/v/doc/docs.md

 #### Array Slices

-Slices are partial arrays.
+Slices are arrays that are created an alternative view to a part of a parent array.
 They represent every element between two indices separated by a .. operator.
 The right-side index must be greater than or equal to the left side index.